YangTuanAnh/YangTuanAnh/README.md

 # 💫 About Me :
 👋 Hello there!
-I grew up in Ho Chi Minh City, Vietnam, and currently a sophomore at the VNUHCM - University of Science.
+I grew up in Ho Chi Minh City, Vietnam, and currently a junior at the VNUHCM - University of Science.
 <br/>
 💖 I am now looking for internships and research opportunities in the fields of Software Engineering, Machine Learning and Project Management that will allow me to apply my programming, project management, and creative expertise to the professional sphere.
 I have a background in Computer Science and have managed student-run organizations.
 <br/>